A Comprehensive Guide to the Wedding Ceremony Processional Order

 5. Maid of Honor

-The maid of honor walks down the aisle last, and takes her place next to the bride.
+The maid of honor walks down the aisle last, and takes her place next to where the bride will be.

 6. Ring Bearer and/or Flower Girl